 If you transferred to WSU from a school in a state that has state income taxes, you should receive a Form W-2 or 1042S from that institution.

-Global Services cannot assist you with filing state income tax forms.
+International Student and Scholar Services cannot assist you with filing state income tax forms.
 However you can attempt any of the following:

 - Ask officials at your former school if they can help